ministryofjustice/security-guidance/docs/remote-working.md

 ## Audience

-This guide applies to all staff in the MoJ, its Agencies, Associated Offices and Arm’s Length Bodies \(ALBs\), including contractors, agency and casual staff and service providers, who use computing equipment provided by the Department for remote working or mobile computing, or process any departmental information while working remotely or while using MoJ mobile computing equipment.
+This guide applies to all staff in the MoJ, its Agencies, Associated Offices and Arm's Length Bodies \(ALBs\), including contractors, agency and casual staff and service providers, who use computing equipment provided by the Department for remote working or mobile computing, or process any departmental information while working remotely or while using MoJ mobile computing equipment.

 ## What is remote working?